rubyonjets/sentry-jets/README.md

 [![Gem Version](https://img.shields.io/gem/v/sentry-jets.svg)](https://rubygems.org/gems/sentry-jets)

-[Sentry](https://sentry.io) is a error tracking service that helps developers monitor and fix crashes in real time.
+[Sentry](https://sentry.io) is an error tracking service that helps developers monitor and fix crashes in real time.

-This gem adds Sentry error reporting to: [Jets: Ruby Serverless Framework](http://rubyonjets.com/).
+This gem adds Sentry error reporting support to [Jets: Ruby Serverless Framework](http://rubyonjets.com/).

 This gem is not officially associated and written by Sentry.
 This is written by [tongueroo](https://www.linkedin.com/in/tongueroo/).
 Looking for maintainers or someone who would like to see if they can get this integrate to the official [sentry-raven](https://github.com/getsentry/raven-ruby) gem.
 At which point, this gem should be deprecated.

 ## Installation